 Lectric XP 3.0 ships as a class 2 e-bike with a 20 mph top speed.
 However, you can increase the maximum speed to 28 mph, turning it into a class 3 e-bike.
 You can go even faster than that by pedaling on your own when the assistance shuts off.

 Lectric makes entry-level e-bikes with great components for the money.
 Even though these bikes don’t have any high-end parts, they’re still durable and reliable, with beginners and casual riders in mind.
 Lectric is a good choice for commuting, leisure riding, and getting around town.

 How much does a Lectric XP bike cost?

-The Lectric XP 2.0 bike costs $999.
-This is a $100 increase compared to the first version of the bike, but the newer version comes with numerous improvements.
+The Lectric XP 3.0 bike costs $1,099.
+This is a $100 increase compared to the previous version of the bike, but the newer version comes with numerous improvements.
 Money to value ratio considered you get a great bang for the buck for a low price with one of these bikes.